 Lately, Doug has been organizing large-scale events that encourage a sense of community and new ways of experiencing live music.
 His production of Iannis Xenakis’ Persephassa in and around Central Park Lake and John Luther Adams’ Inuksuit in New York City were named Top Ten Performances in 2010 and 2011 by the New Yorker, New York Magazine, and Time Out NY.
 Alex Ross called Inukuit at the Park Avenue Armory, “one of the most rapturous listening experiences of my life”.
 He also recently directed the premiere of John Luther Adams’, Sila, at Lincoln Center.

 Doug is presently on the percussion faculty at the Boston Conservatory.
-Her is also the Director and founder of the Chosen Vale International Percussion Seminar.
-He serves with eighth blackbird as an Artist-in-Residence at the University of Chicago.
-Doug was previously on the faculty of Dartmouth College where he taught percussion and directed the Contemporary Music Lab and the concert series The Way to Go Out.
+He is also the Director and founder of the Chosen Vale International Percussion Seminar.
+He served with eighth blackbird as an Artist-in-Residence at the University of Chicago and was previously on the faculty of Dartmouth College where he taught percussion and directed the Contemporary Music Lab and the concert series The Way to Go Out.

 Doug received his Bachelor’s degree from the Cincinnati College-Conservatory of Music, Masters and Artist Diploma degrees from Yale University, and his Doctorate from Stony Brook University.
 His principal percussion teachers were Jack DiIanni, Jim Culley, and Robert Van Sice.